smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 The most popular language for writing smart contracts on Ethereum is [Solidity](https://docs.soliditylang.org/en/v0.8.7/).
 It was created by the Ethereum Foundation specifically for smart contract development and is constantly being updated.

 If you've ever written Javascript, Java, or other object-oriented scripting languages, Solidity should be easy to understand.
-Similar to object-oriented langauges, Solidity is considered to be a *contract*-oriented language.
+Similar to object-oriented languages, Solidity is considered to be a *contract*-oriented language.

 # 3. What does a smart contract look like?